by-jp/www.byjp.me/content/photos/instagram/24plgar6lqmh6qx65avx7k4f3a/index.md

 - imported
 - from-instagram
 ---
-A top notch weekend with truly tasty meats\!
+A top notch weekend with truly tasty meats!